 Permablitz (noun): An informal gathering involving a day on which a group of at least two people come together to achieve the following:

-Permablitzes are free events, open to the public, with free workshops, shared food, where you get some exercise and have a wonderful time.
-To be defined as a permablitz each event must also be preceded by a permaculture design by a designer with a Permaculture Design Certificate.
 The network runs on reciprocity, and in order to qualify for a permablitz you usually need to come to some first, although there can be exceptions in this case.
-We'll explain more about all these ideas below.
+We’ll explain more about these ideas below.

 Anyone and everyone can come to a permablitz.
 Never picked up a shovel?
 No worries!
 We especially welcome first time gardeners so skill level and physical ability aren’t problems at all.
-Just come and contribute anyway you are able.
-People from many different backgrounds and from nine months to ninety in age turn up.
-Because everyone has to eat, and food gardening is relevant to almost everyone, so you're sure to meet interesting, friendly people of many stripes and persuasions at a permablitz.
+Just come and contribute any way you are able.
+We all have to eat, so food gardening is relevant to everyone and you’re sure to meet interesting, friendly people of many stripes and persuasions at a permablitz.

 Every blitz is different.
 But you can expect to be welcomed with a cup of tea.
-When most people have arrived there will be an intro circle in which the design for the day and the ideas behind it will be explained and then we'll get to work.
-There will be tasks like weeding, planting fruit trees, digging paths and swales, making vegetable beds with no-dig methods or implementing greywater systems.
-You'll be shown what to do and be working with others, and there will be short workshops relating to the activities so you can learn new skills.
+When most people have arrived there will be an intro circle in which the design for the day and the ideas behind it will be explained and then we’ll get to work.
+There will be tasks like sheet- mulching, planting fruit trees, digging paths and swales, making vegetable beds with no-dig methods or implementing greywater systems.
+You’ll be shown what to do and be working with others, and there will be short workshops relating to the activities so you can learn new skills.
 The host will provide a shared lunch.
 By about four o’clock we’ll break and thank everyone.
 Usually by then quite a transformation has taken place!

 Getting involved is easy.
 Sign up to the Melbourne Permablitz Newsletter to stay in the loop about upcoming blitzes and courses.
-(Put your email in the Permablitz newsletter box in the middle column of this website and click ‘Subscribe’.)
+(Put your email in the Permablitz newsletter box in the middle column of the footer of this website and click ‘Subscribe’.)
 Or you could “like” our Facebook page, or just come back here regularly and look out for upcoming blitzes on the calendar.

-You'll get dates and addresses, and then you can just show up, or RSVP where asked.
-Generally it's good if you can bring some gardening tools, and if you like, some food to share.
-The host may put out some extra requests for things like newspaper or excess seedlings if you happen to have any to bring along.
-But it's fine just to bring yourself too.
+On the day make sure you dress for the weather and bring a water bottle and gloves if you need them.
+Feel free to bring a few gardening tools, and if you like, some food to share.
+The host may put out some extra requests for things like newspaper or extra seedlings.
+But it’s fine just to bring yourself too.

-The permablitz network is based on reciprocity and if you come to three or so permablitzes we can help organise one at your house.
-That's right.
-The permablitz network is based on reciprocal volunteer support.
-Once you've been to a few we can help connect you to a volunteer or professional permaculture designer, help you plan your blitz, promote it, and co-ordinate it on the day.
+The permablitz network is based on reciprocity and if you come to two or three permablitzes we can help organise one at your house.
+That’s right – we can connect you to a volunteer or professional permaculture designer, help you plan your blitz, promote it, and coordinate it on the day.
 For free.
 Sweet deal, no?
-Once you've been to a couple and you're ready, see our Get Blitzed section.
+Once you’ve accumulated sufficient ‘blitz credit’ and you’re ready to host, see our Get Blitzed section.

-Each permablitz is part of a longer process including a pre-blitz design visit or visits by permaculture designers, prior organisation of materials needed for the blitz, and after-the-blitz follow up visits to see how people are going with their new gardens.
+Each permablitz is part of a longer process including a pre-blitz design visit/s by permaculture designer/s, prior organisation of materials needed for the blitz and whenever possible, post-blitz follow up visits to learn from our successes and failures.

-Although Permablitz is all volunteer in Melbourne, some of us are also professional permaculture designers and teachers.
+Although Permablitz is entirely volunteer-run in Melbourne, some of us are also professional permaculture designers and teachers.
 (Check out the Permaculture Design Consultants page to find us.)